ahmedjoubest/wavesurfer/README.md

 <img src="inst/img/Step1.png">

 Step 2: Drag on the black area above the spectrogram to select the start and end of the region to be labelled.
-Also, give a name to the label.
+Also, type a name to the label at the box under "Region labeller".

 <img src="inst/img/Step2.png">

-Step 3: When finishing the annotating of an audio file, click Save.
+Step 3: When finishing annotating an audio file, click "Save".
+You may also delete the annotation by clicking "Clear all regions".

 <img src="inst/img/Step3.png">